awsdocs/aws-encryption-sdk-docs/doc_source/message-format.md

 ### Framed data<a name="body-framing"></a>

 In framed data, the plaintext data is divided into equal\-length parts called *frames*\.
 The AWS Encryption SDK encrypts each frame separately with a unique IV and [body AAD](body-aad-reference.md)\.

+**Note**
+Whenever possible, use framed data\.
+The AWS Encryption SDK supports nonframed data only for legacy use\.
+Some language implementations of the AWS Encryption SDK can still generate nonframed ciphertext\.
+All supported language implementations can decrypt framed and nonframed ciphertext\.

 The [frame length](#header-frame-length), which is the length of the [encrypted content](#body-framed-regular-content) in the frame, can be different for each message\.
 The maximum number of bytes in a frame is 2^32 \- 1\.
 The maximum number of frames in a message is 2^32 \- 1\.